gardc/Ai4Users/README.md

 SANDBOX_URI="<sandbox API URI, e.g. http://0.0.0.0>"
 ```
 These environment variables provides the NextJS app information about how to communicate with the database and the AI sandbox server.

+### Optional: configuring colors
+Throughout the codebase we have strictly used predefined colors, which are defined in the tailwind config (`tailwind.config.js`).
+These colors can be edited if necessary to better fit the design vision.
+Currently we have defined color names by the colors used, but this could be changed to a priority system instead (e.g. using primary, secondary,etc.).

 ## Running the NextJS Server
 1. Make sure the configured MongoDB is available and accessible.